SIS to LMS Migration: Complete Step-by-Step Guide

 Q: How long does an SIS to LMS migration take?

 A: Timeline depends on school size and data complexity.
 Small schools (under 500 students) can complete in 2-3 weeks.
 Medium schools (500-2,000 students) typically need 4-6 weeks.
 Large districts (multiple campuses) should plan for 8-12 weeks.
+Add 2 weeks buffer for unexpected issues.

 Q: Do we need to hire a consultant for SIS to LMS migration?